Ron Ben-Israel on Client-Centric Approach to Creative Cakes

 Clearly, his client-first attitude is working.
 Along with running his successful Ron Ben-Israel Cakes, his bakery and appointment-only showroom in Soho, New York, Ben-Israel also has hosted a Food Network show “Sweet Genius” where he challenges pastry chefs to create delectable sweets and desserts within a limited amount of time and using surprise ingredients.

-It’s Ben-Israel’s use of the purest and highest quality ingredients and his painstaking attention to detail that make these cakes anything but ordinary.
-See some examples of his elegant cakes below.
+It’s his use of the purest and highest quality ingredients and his painstaking attention to detail that make these cakes anything but ordinary.